 Investor Bets

-What are investors betting on now?
+What are investors backing right now?

 In this section, we’ll show you where money is flowing in the space economy and what that says about where the market is headed.